Areas of practice

-While maritime, transport and international sales related matters occupy the lawyers of GDS advocaten, they also handle general commercial law matters, both to assist in the transaction as to resolve disputes.
-We will be happy to assist in relation to finance, security interests, l/c, sales, leasing, logistics, agency, company set up and other shareholders’ matters, director’s liability, insurance thereof, etc.
+GDS advocaten, handle general commercial law matters, both to assist in the transaction as to resolve disputes.
+We will be happy to assist in relation to finance, security interests, l/c, sales, leasing, logistics, agency, company set up, share purchase agreement, M&A, and other shareholders’ matters, director’s liability, insurance thereof, etc.

-Some specific subjects which may be of concern for a commercial enterprise, may not be within our knowledge zone, and we will then be happy to refer to other law firms, as this may occur for intellectual property, labor law, social security, taxation, etc.
+Howerver, some subjects may not be within our knowledge zone, and we will then be happy to refer to other law firms, as this may occur for intellectual property, labor law, social security, taxation, etc.

 Enforcement of judgements and awards

 Foreign law firms appoint us to enforce in Belgium court judgements and arbitration awards they have obtained.

 Belgium is a popular place for the enforcement of court judgements and arbitration awards for three main reasons.